 |4||Choose the Dango flavors you want.
 You may choose up to three (3).
 Take note of the effects and activation percentages!

-Use Dango Tickets if you want!
+Use a Dango Ticket or the Hopping Skewer if you want!
 Also, register Dango combinations here!

 You may also register a specific Dango combination for future use!
 This will streamline eating in Monster Hunter Rise (MHRise) especially when farming repeated quests!

 To do so, you need only pick the Dango combination you want then select Register a Set.
 You can then access these sets with the Order the Usual menu.
 Here, you'll be able to rename, rearrange, or remove your registered sets as you please!